eduardopeluchi/curso-django-web-framework-e-django-rest-framework/README.md

         py manage.py startapp recipes

     # collect static

+        Django can collect the static files and save them all in one folde to be easy to manage them.

         First of all please configure in settings.py the STATIC_ROOT STATIC_ROOT = BASE_DIR / 'static'